 Pretty basic, right?
 The sliding doors on the front got annoying, so we swapped them out for wooden barn style doors.
-Ricca, our female German Shepherd, kept jumping at the chickens for fun from outside the run, even though she knew it was wrong.
+Ricca, our female German Shepherd at the time, kept jumping at the chickens for fun from outside the run, even though she knew it was wrong.
 She looked for reasons to be near the coop just so she could!
 So we built a fence around the coop.
 Then we got the ducks, and needed to add an additional run, and we split the building in half to give each their own side.
 So, it has grown into this...

 The chickens have a covered run filled with sand for easy care, the ducks have 2 tons of gravel in the bottom of their run, for water control from the pool, and easy clean up with a hose.
 Each group gets 130 +/- sq ft of indoor/outdoor space, and free range time when I'm out there.
 We lost 1 duck to a hawk this year, no more!